-Planning and Preparation - Word Order - Breaking up long sentences - Structuring Paragraphs and Sentences - Being Concise and Removing Redundancy - Avoiding Ambiguity and Vagueness.
+Planning and Preparation, Word Order, Breaking up long sentences, StructuringParagraphs and Sentences, Being Concise and Removing Redundancy, AvoidingAmbiguity and Vagueness.

-Clarifying Who Did What - Highlighting Your Findings - Hedging and Criticizing - Paraphrasing and Plagiarism - Sections of a Paper - Abstracts and Introduction.
+Clarifying Who Did What, Highlighting Your Findings, Hedging and Criticising, Paraphrasing and Plagiarism, Sections of a Paper, Abstracts and Introduction.

-Review of the Literature - Methods - Results - Discussion - Conclusions - The Final Check.
+Review of the Literature, Methods, Results, Discussion, Conclusions, The Final Check.

-Key skills needed when writing a Title - Key skills needed when writing abstract - Key skills needed when writing an Introduction - Skills when writing a Review of the Literature.
+Key skills needed when writing a Title, key skills needed when writing abstract, key skillsneeded when writing an Introduction, skills whenwriting a Review of the Literature.

-Skills needed when writing the Methods - Skills needed when writing the Results - Skills needed when writing the Discussion - Skills needed when writing the Conclusions.
+Skills needed when writing the Methods, skills needed when writing the Results, skills needed when writing the Discussion, skills needed when writing theConclusions.

-- 1. Goldbort R, Writing for Science, (2006), Yale University Press. - 2.
-Day R, How to Write and Publish a Scientific Paper, Cambridge University Press, 2006
+GoldbortR Writing for Science, Yale University Press.
+2006 Day R How to Write and Publish a Scientific Paper, Cambridge University Press.
+2006